-The unaudited financial information in the table below summarizes the combined results of operations of the Solana Beach entities, the Waikiki Beach Walk entities and First & Main with the historical results or operations of the Company/Predecessor on a proforma basis, as though the entities had been acquired on January 1, 2010.
-The proforma financial information for the three months ended March 31, 2010, also includes the proforma results of operations for the Landmark At One Market, which was acquired by the Predecessor on June 30, 2010, as though the entity had been acquired on January 1, 2020.
-The proforma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisitions had taken place on January 1, 2010.
-The proforma financial information includes adjustments to depreciation expense for acquired property and equipment, adjustments to amortization charges for acquired intangible assets and liabilities, adjustments to straight-line rent revenue and the removal of the gain on acquisition of the controlling interests of the Solana Beach entities and Waikiki Beach Walk entities for the three months ended March 31, 2011.
+The unaudited financial information in the table below summarizes the combined results of operations of the Solana Beach Centre entities, the Waikiki Beach Walk entities and First & Main with the historical results of operations of the Company/Predecessor on a pro forma basis, as though the entities had been acquired on January 1, 2010.
+The pro forma financial information for the six months ended June 30, 2010, also includes the pro forma results of operations for The Landmark at One Market, which was acquired by the Predecessor on June 30, 2010, as though the entity had been acquired on January 1, 2010.
+The pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisitions had taken place on January 1, 2010.
+The pro forma financial information includes adjustments to depreciation expense for acquired property and equipment, adjustments to amortization charges for acquired intangible assets and liabilities, adjustments to straight-line rent revenue and the removal of the gain on acquisition of the controlling interests of the Solana Beach Centre entities and Waikiki Beach Walk entities for the six months ended June 30, 2011 and The Landmark at One Market for the six months ended June 30, 2010.